LibraryOfCongress/bagger/README.txt

    ============

 The Bagger application was created for the U.S. Library of Congress as a tool to produce a package of data files according to the BagIt specification (http://tools.ietf.org/html/draft-kunze-bagit-05).

-The Bagger application is a graphical user interface to the BIL (BagIt Library, http://sourceforge.net/projects/loc-xferutils) command line driver which is an implementation of tools conforming to the BagIt specification.
+The Bagger application is a graphical user interface to the BagIt specification.
+The latest Bagger release is available on GitHub (currently https://github.com/LibraryOfCongress/bagger/releases/tag/v2.2)

 Bagger differs from BIL by providing graphical user interface for file and data manipulation features as well as a visual view of the bag contents, bag state and options.
 In addition Bagger provides a project profile capability.
 Users can create customized bag-info.txt data with project specific properties that the user defines.